Skip to main content

 1. Atlas

-Atlas is the best fit when the reader job is "give me an answer I can check," not only "read this document faster."
-Add a PDF or supported source to a project.
-Ask a grounded question.
-Open citation badges to inspect the passage Atlas used.
+Atlas is the best fit when you need an answer you can check.
+Add a PDF or other supported source to a project, ask a clear question, and open the source badges to read the text Atlas used.

 2. NoteGPT

-NoteGPT is a strong candidate for browser-based AI PDF reading and extraction.
-Its AI PDF reader page presents a workflow around uploading a PDF, letting AI process it, and viewing or downloading extracted content.
-The page also positions the product around OCR-style extraction from standard and scanned PDFs.
+NoteGPT is a good option for reading a PDF and pulling out its text in a web browser.
+Its AI PDF reader page shows users adding a PDF, letting AI read it, and then viewing or saving the text.
+The page says it can also pull text from standard and scanned PDFs.

 3. ChatPDF